Estrada Nacional 2 is the Route 66 of Portugal

-The road is totally asphalted.
-Completed in 1950’s, it’s the longest continuous road in the country crossing 4 mountain ranges, 11 rivers and 29 municipalities.
+EN2/N2 is totally paved.
+It’s the longest continuous road in the country crossing 4 mountain ranges, 11 rivers and 29 municipalities.
 The journey is a wonderful way to slowly travel through the country and experience Portugal's diverse culture and landscapes through stunning landscapes, unique villages, irresistible river beaches, unforgettable heritage and unique gastronomy.
 It has been named one of the “best places to go in 2019” by American travel guide publisher Frommer’s.

 Road suggested by: Tony